metadaddy/Sinatra-Force.com-Heroku/README.md

     	CLIENT_SECRET="REMOTE_ACCESS_APP_CONSUMER_SECRET" \
     	LOGIN_SERVER="https://login.salesforce.com"

-Open https://YOUR-HEROKU-APP.heroku.com/ in a browser
+Open https://YOUR-HEROKU-APP.heroku.com/ in a browser.
+Log in with a Salesforce username/password and you should see a list of 20 accounts.
+You can create/read/update/delete.